What is Working Time?

 - Operational risks are common when workers are overworked, as they are more likely to make mistakes or underperform in their tasks.
 This can lead to occupational safety and health incidents at work, accidents while travelling to work (for instance falling asleep while driving home from work after a long shift) and problems with the quality of products being manufactured.

-- The well-being of workers can suffer when working hours are excessive and proper breaks or holidays are not taken.
-Tired and overworked workers are more likely to have physical illnesses, develop mental health issues such as stress and anxiety, make errors due to fatigue or cause accidents in the workplace.
+- The well-being of workers can be negatively affected when working hours are excessive and proper breaks or holidays are not taken.
+Tired and overworked workers are more likely to suffer from physical illnesses, develop mental health issues such as stress and anxiety, make errors due to fatigue or cause accidents in the workplace.
 This can cause workers to leave a business, have reduced productivity and/or a higher absence or illness rate.

 - Financial risks: Operational risks can transform into financial risks if they lead to interruptions in internal processes or shortages of supplies, which in turn can disrupt production.